czarek7711/hoot/README.md

 PC Engine / TurboGrafx-16

 * Aldynes - The Mission Code for Rage Crisis
+* Legend of Xanadu, The [Kaze no Densetsu Xanadu]
+* Legend of Xanadu II, The [Kaze no Densetsu Xanadu II]
 * Magical Chase, The
 * Super Star Soldier
 * Susano-O Densetsu